Selection of LLM Fine-Tuning Data based on Orthogonal Rules: Experiments: Data Selection for LLM Fine-tuning

-\textbf{Data Source.} SlimPajama is a large, deduplicated, multi-corpus open-source dataset specifically designed for training large language models \citep{CerebrasSlimPajama2023}.
-We randomly sampled 1 million data points (around 1 billion tokens) from SlimPajama as our initial data source $\mathcal{D}$.
-From this pool, we employ our selection methods to choose data for training.
+\textbf{Data Source.} We use SlimPajama \citep{CerebrasSlimPajama2023}, a large, deduplicated multi-source corpus for LLM training.
+From it, we randomly sample 1M examples (around 1B tokens) as our raw dataset $\mathcal{D}$, from which we select a high-quality subset of $k = 20{,}000$ samples for model training.

-\textbf{Models.} We train Pythia-1B \citep{biderman2023pythia} on general continued pre-training and domain fine-tuning for IMDB and Medical.
-We intentionally selected Pythia-1B because it is known to be pre-trained on the Pile dataset \citep{gao2020pile}, making it a better choice than models that possibly included SlimPajama in their pre-training corpus.
-To validate the transferability of our framework across different LLMs, we train Llama3-8B \citep{llama3modelcard} with LoRA \citep{hu2021lora} for the Math and Code domains.
+\textbf{Models.} We intentionally choose Pythia-1B \citep{biderman2023pythia} as the base model for the IMDB and Medical tasks, as it was pre-trained on the Pile dataset \citep{gao2020pile}, offering a more controlled comparison than using models that may have been trained on SlimPajama.
+To validate the generalization ability of our framework across different LLMs, we train Llama3-8B \citep{llama3modelcard} with LoRA \citep{hu2021lora} for the Math and Code domains.